-Todd Piepho, the Minnesota Department of Natural Resources' Waterville-based area hydrologist, said 2019 water levels remained high nearly all season.
+Todd Piepho, the Minnesota Department of Natural Resources' (DNR) Watervillebased area hydrologist, said 2019 water levels remained high nearly all season.
 Coupled with high winds, sustained high-water levels can cause significant shoreline damage.

-A 6-inch rain put Koppelman's wetland restoration to the test this summer shortly after construction finished.
+A 6-inch rain put Koppelman's wetland restoration to the test shortly after construction finished in summer 2020.

 "Everything worked exactly the way it was supposed to work.
 It took all the water that would run down the ditch and (across) our driveways.
 It stopped everything.
 It backed that excess water up in the wetland area," Koppelman said.
-Jones saw the flash-flood warnings for Le Sueur County that weekend.
-Then he received a text with photos.